Maesgeirchen

-Maesgeirchen is a large housing estate on the edge of the city of Bangor in Gwynedd, north-west Wales, with roughly 4,000 inhabitants.
+Maesgeirchen is a suburb of Bangor and housing estate in Gwynedd, Wales, with roughly 4,000 inhabitants.

 It is the third-largest single housing estate in Wales behind Gurnos, Merthyr Tydfil, the second largest and Caia Park in Wrexham, which is the largest with nearly 12,000 inhabitants.

 The estate is located away from Bangor's main spread, being separated by Bangor Mountain.
 The name of the estate is often shortened to a simpler "Maes-G" in casual use, by residents of both the estate and the city.

 North it goes over Bangor Mountain towards the city and south it goes through the nearby Llandegai industrial estate.
 Recently there have been major environmental works throughout the river area including walkways, paths, and picnic areas designed for use by pedestrians and wheelchair users.

 The estate also boasts its own residents' organisation and 'communities first' division which is run by locals.
 It has a community centre (Ty Cegin, built with National Lottery funding as a Healthy Living Centre and later taken over by the local Communities First Partnership following cessation of five years of lottery funding), It used to have a social club, which closed in 2014, although plans were made to demolish it and replace it with a Costcutter convenience store in 2020.